Justin Simmons (politician): Early life and education

-Simmons was born in 1986 in Pennsylvania, raised in the Lehigh Valley and graduated from Southern Lehigh High School and Saint Joseph’s University.
+Simmons was born in 1986 in Pennsylvania, raised in the Lehigh Valley, and graduated from Southern Lehigh High School and Saint Joseph’s University.

 He served as an intern for then-Congressman Pat Toomey and later served as a legislative aide for State Senators Rob Wonderling and Bob Mensch, where he conducted research for state legislation.
-He ran the Northampton County district office and attended events within the district.
+He ran the Northampton County district office and attended events in the district.

 He also served as a Republican committeeman in Lehigh County and as president of the Lehigh Valley Young Republicans.

 Political career

 Simmons was first elected to the Pennsylvania State House in November 2010, defeating incumbent Republican Karen Beyer in the May 2010 primary.

 As State Representative, he stated that he favors selling the state liquor stores and reducing the size of the state legislature.
 He also said he supports term limits, part-time status for members of the General Assembly and operating on a two-year budget cycle.
-Simmons promised to refuse per diems, a state-owned vehicle and a pension.
+Simmons promised to refuse per diems, a state-owned vehicle, and a pension.

+In 2017, Simmons briefly ran for the U.S. House of Representatives in the 2018 election, for the seat held by Rep. Charlie Dent.
+He withdrew from the race after two months, after The Morning Call reported that he had missed a large number of votes as a state representative.

-In 2020, he announced that he would not seek reelection.
+In 2019, he announced that he would not seek re-election to his State House seat in 2020.